 Do not approve if the expenditures appear to be unallowable or unreasonable.

-If you questions about a subrecipient’s invoice, contact your department’s fiscal staff and/or your designated SPA Financial Analyst.
+If you have questions about a subrecipient’s invoice, contact your post award unit administrator and/or your designated SPA Financial Analyst.

 - Changes in the circumstances of a subaward may require and amendment/modification to the agreement.